Realhaqq/RealHaqq/README.md

 ### Hi, I'm Samiul Haqq 👋
 Web, Software and Mobile App Developer

-Software developer, with 7 years’ experience in website development and mobile applications.
+Software developer, with 9 years’ experience in website development and mobile applications.
 He is an experienced full-stack developer and Linux server administrator.
 He works with HTML/CSS, Javascript/ NodeJS, PHP, JAVA and XML, and other scripting languages like rust.
 Samiu is passionate about solving problems and creating new innovations.

 A little about me:

-- 💼 I’m currently working at Brainshare Technologies NIG LTD

 - 🔭 I’m currently working on Bolmpay App